griddb/c_client/3rd_party/3rd_party.md

-This product contains third-party libyraries as below.
+This product contains third-party libraries as below.

 This product contains software from The MIT License (http://opensource.org/licenses/MIT) (libebb).